FiveN1/SurfaceNets-Infinite-Terrain-Demo/scenes/Application/World/WorldSave/README.md

 ## How is the world saved?
 If you look into the world save folder, you will see theese two files: `header.dat` and `world_data.dat`.

+### Header
 The `header.dat` file contains an octree datastructure wich holds the indexes of saved chunks in `world_data.dat`.
 You can imagine this like big 3D octree structure in wich the smallest cells that have an valid ID, contain a saved chunk.

+### Body
 The `world_data.dat` file contains the actual chunk data stored in one big array.
 Note that a special kind of anrray is used here wich can have holes between elements, wich keeps the elements at the same position in array, even if some elements are removed or added.
-This kind of array is called an Fragmented array, or [FragArray](scenes/DataStructures/FragArray) for short.
+This kind of array is called an Fragmented array, or [FragArray](../../../DataStructures/FragArray) for short.

+## How do the save/load functions work?
+...

+! přidat obrázky !